Latin name Styrax benzoin dryander – Family species Styraceae

 Benzoic acid, benzyl benzoate, benzyl alcohol, vanillin, coniferyl benzoate

-Found in pharmaceutical, food, drink, perfumery and cosmetic products.
+Benzoin is found in pharmaceutical, food, drink, perfumery and cosmetic products.

 Benzoin blends well with